S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 However, in novel or complex situations, and especially in cases where the main requirement itself is not clear yet, determining a suitable intervention often requires more effort and can involve an iterative approach of investigation, experimentation, and adaptation.

-The flexible structure of interventions lends itself to an iterative approach, because interventions can be broken down into smaller parts if helpful, and it's simple to add, replace, or restructure elements as understanding of the situation and requirement evolves or conditions change.
+The flexible structure of interventions lends itself to an iterative approach, because interventions can be broken down into smaller parts if helpful, and it's simple to add, replace, or restructure elements as understanding of the situation and requirement evolves or the situation changes.

 So, in such cases, instead of attempting to define the intervention in full from the outset, it is a more viable approach to define only the most useful next step(s) for those sub-requirements that are already apparent.
 This often includes one or several of the following activities: